 DNS record (recommended): this method requires that you add a verification txt record to your domain's DNS settings.
-In the DNS settings of your domain, the key can either reflect "@" or be kept blank.
+In the DNS settings of your domain, the key/name can either reflect "@" or be kept blank.
 Ensure that the correct and exact txt record we provide is what you add in; so if you had your developer add this in, please do check with them that it was in fact added correctly.

 Providing that you have added the txt record correctly and as instructed; but your site ownership is still not verified (even after a few minutes have passed), continue with setting up your crawl as verification can sometimes take a little while (within 24-48 hours or less) before going through due to DNS propagation.

 Note: The txt record is not expected to have ".txt" at the end of it.